 We are the good people.

-Private individuals and private sector businesses are evil, and we're going to keep demonizing until everybody understands that they are the biggest problem the uh country faces.
+Private individuals and private sector businesses are evil, and we're going to keep demonizing until everybody understands that they are the biggest problem the country faces.

-Now, politico.
+Now, Politico.

 White House in PR panic over spill.